-Nowadays, more and more companies start to grow and lose visibility of the organization’s global landscape.
+Nowadays, more and more companies are starting to grow and lose visibility of the organization’s global landscape.
 This causes some issues, such as a lack of communication between the sites, work duplication, and a loss of control of the company’s culture (Salomon, 2016).
-In the pharmaceutical industry, this problem can escalate to lowered quality or compliance gaps that are overseen which eventually turns into a risk for patient safety, product quality or data integrity.
+In the pharmaceutical industry, this problem can escalate to lowered quality or compliance gaps that are overseen, which eventually turns into a risk for patient safety, product quality or data integrity.

 To fix this lack of visibility, business process mapping has been identified as not only a solution but also the first step to start improving the processes of the company and increase effectiveness (Page, 2015).

 To map and improve the business processes, it is important to correctly understand the company’s environment: what are the criteria of success?
 What is the structure of the organization?
 How can we align the company’s culture and stakeholders to fit the improvement?

 Before jumping into the subject, some theoretical frames need to be explained.
 The increase in quality and effectiveness through business process mapping is hard to measure, a distinct set of criteria can be used based on the company’s structure and organization (Cameron, 2015).